 Staff: Volunteer Mechanic

 This night session is open to people of all skill, experience, and confidence levels.
+For volunteers under 14, we ask that they have an adult with them.
 We also offer orientations to new volunteers.
 For more information contact the Volunteer Coordinator

 Find the position description here.

 Help us teach kids learn how to walk and bike safely in Chimacum and Port Townsend

 Click on "STEP ON IT!" to see our current volunteer needs.